carbon-language/carbon-lang/clang/docs/UsersManual.rst

 Starting from clang 9 a C++ mode is available for OpenCL (see :ref:`C++ for OpenCL <cxx_for_opencl>`).

-There is ongoing support for OpenCL v3.0 that is documented along with other experimental functionality and features in development on :doc:`OpenCLSupport` page.
+OpenCL v3.0 support is complete but it remains in experimental state, see more details about the experimental features in :doc:`OpenCLSupport` page.

 OpenCL Specific Options
 -----------------------